Chart Configuration¶

 -

-Title: Set a title name for the chart; after completion, it will be displayed in the top-left corner of the chart and supports hiding.
+Title: Set a title name for the chart.
+After setting, it will be displayed in the top-left corner of the chart, with an option to hide it.

 -

-Description: Add descriptive information to the chart; after setting, an [i] prompt will appear after the chart title.
-If not set, it will not be displayed.
+Description: Add descriptive information to the chart.
+After setting, a [i] prompt will appear after the chart title; if not set, it will not be displayed.

-Based on Guance equipped with large model natural language generation capabilities, you can use the "Auto Generate" function to quickly create semantically appropriate titles and descriptions.
+Based on Guance's equipped large model natural language generation capability, the "auto-generate" function can be used to quickly generate appropriate titles and descriptions.

 Unit¶